UntitledModGame/UntitledModGame.github.io/blog/2024-08-26_UMG_STYLE_GUIDE.md

 <br/>

 # Readable Variables:
-To compensate for no comments, we want code to read like english would.
+To compensate for less comments, we want code to read like english would.
 Ideally you should be able to read code similar to how you would read english.

 (Try to prefix boolean variables with `can` or `is` when appropriate.)